 - Organic Chemistry

-How to Evaluate
+How to Evaluate Caribbean Medical Schools

-I have found that atmosphere can play a large roll in how much you submerse yourself into what you are studying.
+I have found that the atmosphere can play a large roll in how much you submerse yourself into what you are studying.
 Have you ever sat in a cafeteria and tried to study?
-I have, and I mostly just people watched.
+I have, and I mostly just people-watched.
 If you don’t think that you will be disciplined enough to stay away from the beaches while you are in the Caribbean, then maybe a medical school in the Caribbean is not for you.

 - U.S. Allopathic Schools 1st Time Takers